 If the employer terminates the employment contract, the agency must refund part of the paid fees.
-In the case of a visa renewal, the domestic worker should not have to pay any fees because there is no actual “placement”.
+In the case of visa renewal, the maid should not have to pay any fees because there is no actual “placement”.
 The same goes when you hire a domestic worker directly.

 Bear in mind that a maid who has to work for months without an income may not be highly motivated.
 She has probably moved to Singapore so that she can provide for her family, and she may very well be anxious that she is not able to do that – especially when her family back home expects her to send money regularly.
-Particularly when maid agencies charge high fees, a direct hire is the option that is most fair on domestic workers.
+Particularly when maid agencies charge high fees, a direct-hire is the option that is most fair on maids.